SuperOfficeDocs/superoffice-docs/user-guide/en/howto/export-archives.md

 ## Before you export

-* Select which columns you want to include in the export and the order of the columns.
-See [Configure columns][1].
+* [Configure columns][1].
+Select which columns you want to include in the export and the order of the columns.
-* Filter the records in the section tab to display only the data you want to export.
+* [Filter the records in the section][2] tab to display only the data you want to export.
 Filtering is not available in all sections tabs.
-See [Use filters in the section tabs][2].

 ## Export a section tab